VadimZubchenko/Full_Stack/react/50_shopping_app/03_stage_mongodb/backend/readme.md

 BASH SHELL

-1. vim ~/.bash_profile and add next lines on the bottom
+1. 'vim ~/.bash_profile' and add next lines on the bottom

 export MONGODB_USER=someUser
 export MONGODB_PASSWORD=somePassword
 export MONGODB_URL=clusterName.some.mongodb.net

-2. Save parameters in env: source ~/.bash_profile
+2. Save parameters in env: 'source ~/.bash_profile'

 3. Then you can check if it added by command: env

-4. !!! add into .gitignore '.env'
+4. !!! add into .gitignore: '.env'